psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 RECIPE TO MAKE STONE SOUP.

 A traveller, apparently wearied, arrived one morning at a small village that lies to the north of Schaffhausen, on the road to Zurich, in Switzerland.
-A good woman sat spinning and singing at the door of her cottage; he came up to her; talked first about tbe roughness of the roads, and then of the prospect of a luxuriant vintage along the banks of the Rhine: at last be asked her if she had any fire?
+A good woman sat spinning and singing at the door of her cottage; he came up to her; talked first about the roughness of the roads, and then of the prospect of a luxuriant vintage along the banks of the Rhine: at last be asked her if she had any fire?

 "To be sure I have!
 How should I dress my dinner else?"